TitouanPastor/SudokuResolver/README.md

-# SudokuResolver
+# Projet-Sudoku
 The objective was to be able to solve a Sudoku of any difficulty.
-For this we used two different algorithms and also the backtracking technic.
+For this we use two different algorithms and backtracking.